 The colon within a sentence makes a very pointed pause between two phrases.
 There are two main uses of the colon:

-It is most commonly used when listing
+It is most commonly used when listing.

 For example: